ifm/developerportal/v1.21.6/_sources/Technology/VPU/security.md.txt

 There are no guidelines to select the the passwords but please chose the strong passwords as there is no current brute-force lockout.
 A proper password management is essential.

 :::{note}
-    Support for managing passwords via the CLI was introduced in ifm3d API version 1.6.12 and later.
+    Support for managing passwords via the CLI was introduced in ifm3d API version >= 1.6.12.
 Ensure you are using this version or newer to access this functionality.
 :::

 :::::{tabs}